 Try giving this word the most literal definition possible:

 When I was a kid, my mother always rocked me between her arms while she talked to the neighbors.
 Inevitably, one conversation absorbed too much of her attention, and in her negligence I catapulted out of her arms and smashed my spine against a slab of concrete near the street-side gutter, the back half of my head dangling into its waters (you’ll find this exact same pose in a Snoopy comic strip).
-The unfortunate boy in the incident grew with all his might until his height capped at 150 cm.
+The unfortunate boy in the incident grew with all his might until his height capped at five feet.
 That was it.
-Thirteen years old, a meter and a half—not a centimeter taller since.
+Thirteen years old, barely over a yard and a half—not an inch taller since.

-A 150 cm shorty!
-What can a 150 cm shorty hope to achieve in life?
+A five-foot-tall shorty!
+What can a five-foot shorty hope to achieve in life?

 I always dreaded PE basketball classes.
-The hoops for college courts were 5 cm taller than those in middle school.
-I could leap three meters horizontally, but vertically?
+The hoops for college courts were two inches higher than those in middle school.
+I could leap three yards horizontally, but vertically?
 It didn’t help that I had a boyish face.
 People called me Tiny.
 There was nothing ironic about that.
 The nickname stuck with me well into my twenties.

 “Time really flies,” she said.
 “Look how big you’ve grown.”

 For the rest of my life I will regret these words.
 I said, “I don’t think I’ve grown that much at all, Mom.
 I mean, I think it’s because you dropped me into that gutter.”

 “That’s not it,” she shook her head violently.
 Then she began to sob.
 “That’s not the reason.
 You can’t blame me like this . . .”

 What can a five-foot shorty ever do?